gachon-CCLab/FedOps/simulation/README.md

 - For people who want to quickly use FL on a single machine

-- Configure a client/server environment by allocating user-customized resources with Ray-based VirtualClientEngine.
+- Configure a client/server environment by allocating user-customized resources with Ray-based VirtualClientEngine.<br>
 (Reconstruction using Flower Simulation)

 - Apply custom data and models for FL